-The local public health system felt they were inadequate to address opioid use.
-They felt that there is some existing government and private sector policies that support healthy behaviors including minimum drinking age policies, nutrition labels, drugs don't work programs, and healthy vending policies.
+Respondents in the local public health system felt they were inadequate to address opioid use.

+However, they did indicate that there are some existing government and private sector policies that support healthy behaviors including minimum drinking age policies, nutrition labels, drugs don't work programs, and healthy vending policies.